-Electrical hookups are made through the electrical raceway that can be accessed by removing the rear raceway panel.
+Electrical hookups are made through the power supply box that can be accessed by removing the lower toekick panel.

-For case-to-case wiring, run conduit between the power supply boxes or run wiring through the raceway.
-When connecting to the power supply on the case, field wiring should exit box from the side furthest away from case wiring to allow more room inside for wiring connections.
 Always check the data tag located on left end exterior panel or top interior of the case.
 The case must be grounded.
 For more detailed electrical wiring information (see Appendix A1).